For kids with COVID-19, everyday life can be a struggle

 WASHINGTON (AP) — Eight-year-old Brooklynn Chiles fidgets on the hospital bed as she waits for the nurse at Children’s National Hospital.
 The white paper beneath her crinkles as she shifts to look at the medical objects in the room.
 She’s had the coronavirus three times, and no one can figure out why.

 Brooklynn’s lucky, sort of.
 Each time she has tested positive, she has suffered no obvious symptoms.
-But her dad, Rodney, caught the virus — possibly from her — when she was positive back in September, and he died from it.
+But her dad, Rodney, caught the virus when she was positive back in September, and he died from it.

 Her mom, Danielle, is dreading a next bout, fearing her daughter could become gravely ill even though she’s been vaccinated.